Today, I’d like to talk to you about how to support your MLM team.

 Our getting started training is standardized and is located on our team training website.
 Everyone is encouraged to complete the steps.

-I’ve created a free leads program, a team advertising CO-OP, a drop card system, postcard system, Craigslist system, and coffee system for our team members to use.
-We teach these systems at every training event.
+I’ve created a free leads program, a team advertising CO-OP, a team rotator, a drop card system, postcard system, Craigslist system, and coffee system for our team members to use.
+We review and share these systems each week.

 I do one-on-one coaching occasionally, but not often.
 I used to be at everyone’s beck and call.
 Now I am quite selective about who I give my one-on-one time to.
 Why?
 I act like a CEO.
 I spend my time where it is deserved.
 Whenever possible, I train and support everyone in a GROUP setting because it allows me to work smart.